PrinciplesDotDev/principles/documentation-close-to-code.md

 ### Unit tests - Live next to the files being tested.

 Unit tests are concrete examples of how to interact with the code.
 These examples act as some of the best documentation available.
 They should be right next to the source code.
-It also provides the additional benefit of giving a quick overview of which files have been tested or not.
+It also provides the additional benefit of being able to see which files have tests or don't have tests.

 ### Integration tests - Sit within the module or application level.